-K12 International Academy Student Gets a Taste of College
+K12 Private Academy Student Gets a Taste of College

 Starting college can be very daunting.
 I know it was for me!
-But some students are getting an early jump on it by taking college courses while they are still in high school.
+But some students get an early jump on it by taking college courses while still in high school.
 We call this dual enrollment.

-While challenging, K12 International Academy student Jasmine Chuah is happy she’s doing it.
-Thanks to her college courses, she has decided to major in political science which she may not have otherwise decided on before entering college.
-And now she has already taken two classes that will allow her to get ahead once she starts college.
-She’s also excited that she’s gotten a sneak preview of what college courses are all about.
+While challenging K12 Private Academy student Jasmine Chuah is happy she’s doing it.
+Thanks to her college courses, she has decided to major in political science, which she may not have otherwise decided on before entering college.
+And now, she has taken two classes that will allow her to get ahead once she starts college.
+She’s also excited that she has gained a sneak preview of what college courses are all about.

 Are your kids looking to get ahead like Jasmine?
-Check out the top 5 ways for getting an early start on college.
+Check out the top 5 ways to get an early start on college.